Data: Data longevity and accessibility

 An important field in computer science, technology, and library science is the longevity of data.
 Scientific research generates huge amounts of data, especially in genomics and astronomy, but also in the medical sciences, e.g. in medical imaging.
 In the past, scientific data has been published in papers and books, stored in libraries, but more recently practically all data is stored on hard drives or optical discs.
 However, in contrast to paper, these storage devices may become unreadable after a few decades.
 Scientific publishers and libraries have been struggling with this problem for a few decades, and there is still no satisfactory solution for the long-term storage of data over centuries or even for eternity.

 Data accessibility.
 Another problem is that much scientific data is never published or deposited in data repositories such as databases.
-In a recent survey, data was requested from 516 studies that were published between 2 and 22 years earlier, but less than 1 out of 5 of these studies were able or willing to provide the requested data.
+In a recent survey, data was requested from 516 studies that were published between 2 and 22 years earlier, but less than one out of five of these studies were able or willing to provide the requested data.
 Overall, the likelihood of retrieving data dropped by 17% each year after publication.
 Similarly, a survey of 100 datasets in Dryad found that more than half lacked the details to reproduce the research results from these studies.
 This shows the dire situation of access to scientific data that is not published or does not have enough details to be reproduced.

 A solution to the problem of reproducibility is the attempt to require FAIR data, that is, data that is Findable, Accessible, Interoperable, and Reusable.
 Data that fulfills these requirements can be used in subsequent research and thus advances science and technology.

 In other fields

-Although data is also increasingly used in other fields, it has been suggested that the highly interpretive nature of them might be at odds with the ethos of data as "given".
-Peter Checkland introduced the term capta (from the Latin capere, “to take”) to distinguish between an immense number of possible data and a sub-set of them, to which attention is oriented.
-Johanna Drucker has argued that since the humanities affirm knowledge production as "situated, partial, and constitutive," using data may introduce assumptions that are counterproductive, for example that phenomena are discrete or are observer-independent.
+Although data is also increasingly used in other fields, it has been suggested that their highly interpretive nature might be at odds with the ethos of data as "given".
+Peter Checkland introduced the term capta (from the Latin capere, "to take") to distinguish between an immense number of possible data and a sub-set of them, to which attention is oriented.
+Johanna Drucker has argued that since the humanities affirm knowledge production as "situated, partial, and constitutive," using data may introduce assumptions that are counterproductive, for example, that phenomena are discrete or are observer-independent.
 The term capta, which emphasizes the act of observation as constitutive, is offered as an alternative to data for visual representations in the humanities.

+The term data-driven is a neologism applied to an activity which is primarily compelled by data over all other factors.
+Data-driven applications include data-driven programming and data-driven journalism.